Karambit knives are known to be one of the most lethal knives used in hand to hand combat. Know more about this unique blade as you continue reading.

 Traditional Blade of Southeast Asia

-Martial arts style using the karambit are mostly from Southeast Asia particularly in Indonesia, Malaysia, and the Philippines.
-It’s a curved weapon blade that punctures and lacerates.
+Martial arts styles using the karambit are mostly from Southeast Asia, particularly in Indonesia, Malaysia, and the Philippines.
+It's a curved weapon blade that punctures and lacerates.

-This knife’s design mimics the claws and teeth of animals that have the ability to control and hook its prey.
+This knife's design mimics the claws and teeth of animals that have the ability to control and hook their prey.
 The traditional karambit is double-edged which can be used in close combat.

 Discover the art of the karambit and how it can help you defend yourself against potential attacks.